-The framework of fundamental needs informs the Upper Elementary curriculum of social studies and science.
+The framework of fundamental needs informs the Upper School curriculum of social studies and science.
 At this point, however, students are challenged to widen their focus on those needs to include more abstract ideas, including:

 Students have moved away from card material, simpler nonfiction books, and charts to:

 - Primary sources

 - The Internet